CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 12. Change the primary domain on the destination.
 13. Finally, you may need to perform a cleanup by removing the temporary destination domain/associated aliases.

-> **Note** Changing the primary domain is not available for: Google Workspace Free edition, Google Workspace or Cloud Identity accounts in a trial period, Google Workspace or Cloud Identity accounts that included the purchase of your domain, Google Workspace accounts purchased through Google Domains, Google Workspace Resellers Licensing
+> **Note**: Changing the primary domain is not available for: Google Workspace Free edition, Google Workspace or Cloud Identity accounts in a trial period, Google Workspace or Cloud Identity accounts that included the purchase of your domain, Google Workspace accounts purchased through Google Domains, Google Workspace Resellers Licensing

 CloudM Migrate licenses are assigned to each destination domain.
 This means that when performing the delta migration, after renaming the accounts, it will require another CloudM Migrate license.
 If you are running such a migration, you should contact us through your account manager or via sales@cloudm.io and we will be able to provide additional licenses to mitigate this at no extra cost.